 April 28, 2011

 National universities have long been ranked according to a system known as Tiers.
-Harvard, Princeton, Yale, and Colombia in the US, and Cambridge, Oxford and Imperial College in the UK appear on the list of Tier-1 institutes.
+Harvard, Princeton, Yale, and Columbia in the US, and Cambridge, Oxford and Imperial College in the UK appear on the list of Tier-1 institutes.
 Inclusion on this prestigious list is subject to a clear set of specific criteria.

 With no similar system for rating international schools, overseas educators appear to have adopted the concept of Tiers, creating their own comparative system based on salary, first-hand experience, and the impressions/comments of colleagues working at other schools.
 Academic quality does not appear to be part of the equation for what makes an international school a Tier-1 school.